repozilla2/sentinel-proxy/README.md

 ## Demo (TRL-4): Safe-range clamp proof of concept

-This repo’s current proof-of-concept demonstrates a simple, concrete safety guarantee:
+This repo’s current proof-of-concept demonstrates a simple, concrete conformance claim:

 - The actuator moves freely inside a configured safe range (example: **10° → 170°**)
-- When an out-of-range position is requested, **Sentinel clamps** it to the configured safe limit
+- When an out-of-range position is requested, **Obex clamps** it to the configured safe limit
 - The enforcement event is logged for review in the evidence pack

 📺 **Video demo:** https://www.youtube.com/watch?v=bjI_DN_1DXA

-> *“Sentinel allows normal motion inside a safe range — and clamps any out-of-range command to the configured limit.”*
+> *“Obex allows normal motion inside a safe range — and clamps any out-of-range command to the configured limit.”*

 ---